I’ve pondered this question for a while…

 I don’t think it’s a question that has just one answer nor do I think there is a right or wrong answer.
 Obviously we’re all different, so what success means to me might be quite different to what it means for you or other people.

-If you ask people what they think makes someone a success, I’m sure many of them would talk about a person who earns a lot of money.
+If you ask people what they think makes someone an achiever, I’m sure many of them would talk about a person who earns a lot of money.
 Money is after all what makes the world go round and often brings with it power and recognition.
 All of these things are what many people strive for.

 With the credit crunch and recent austerity measures though, getting rich quick and having financial independence is probably further away for many people than it was a few years ago.